What are you looking for?

 Who pays for the loss adjuster?

-If your insurance company has appointed a loss adjuster to handle your claim, your insurance company will pay the fee of that loss adjuster.
+If your insurance company has appointed a loss adjuster to handle your claim, your insurance company will pay that loss adjuster’s fee.

-If you have appointed a loss adjuster to work on your behalf, you will pay the fee of that loss adjuster.
+If you have appointed a loss adjuster to work on your behalf, you will pay that loss adjuster’s fee.

 Questions

-If you have any questions about the information regarding this process please do not hesitate to contact the team at info@cila.co.uk for more help.
+If you have any questions about the information outlined this process, please do not hesitate to contact the team at info@cila.co.uk for more help.

-While we hope that your experience with Loss Adjusters is always positive we understand that this may not always be the case.
-If you are considering making a complaint please read the Complaint Manual here.
+While we hope that your experience with loss adjusters is always positive, we understand that this may not always be the case.
+If you wish to complain to the Institute about a loss adjuster, the following criteria must be met: